nilaysaha/tpost/README.md

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+This application also saves all the curl requests in an mongo db server.
+The apiserver which lies within src/apiserver needs to be started for this.
+Run:
+`MONGODB_URL=<URL OF MONGODB> node src/apiserver/server.js `

 ## Code scaffolding